New York Liberty vs. Minnesota Lynx Odds and Predictions

 - During the season, Collier has been averaging 20.9 points per contest.

-- In the previous regular season matchup against New York, Collier finished with 15 points on 37.5 percent shooting from the floor.
+- In the previous regular season matchup against New York, Collier finished with 15 points on 37.5 percent overall and 25 percent from deep.

-- Collier has suited up against Eastern Conference teams four times this season.
-In those contests, she is averaging 20.5 points per outing.
+- Collier has suited up against Eastern Conference teams five times this season.
+In those contests, she is averaging 19.0 points per outing.

-- In six road contests, the Minnesota Lynx forward is averaging 21.7 points per game.
+- In eight road contests, the Minnesota Lynx forward is averaging 21.5 points per game.

-- Over her last 10 outings, Collier has averaged 20.1 points, 10.3 rebounds, and 3.7 assists per contest, exceeding the points total for this matchup four times during that stretch.
+- Over her last five outings, Collier has averaged 19.4 points, 10.2 rebounds, and 3.8 assists per contest, exceeding the points total for this matchup three times during that stretch.

 Prediction: Napheesa Collier OVER 20.5 points

-Fresh off her 26-point, 11-assist performance against Atlanta, Sabrina Ionescu is the key player to watch for the Liberty.
-She currently has -201 odds of scoring more than 18.5 points and -178 odds of finishing with less than 18.5 points (via 365Scores.com)
+Fresh off her 22-12-3 performance against Atlanta, Breanna Stewart is the key player to watch for the Liberty.
+She currently has -105 odds of scoring more than 20.5 points and -125 odds of finishing with less than 20.5 points.

 Here is a look at how her numbers stack up against the projected points total for this matchup.

-- In the previous matchup against Minnesota, Ionescu scored 13 points on 5-for-14 shooting from the field.
+- In the previous matchup against Minnesota, Stewart scored 20 points on 8-of-18 shooting from the field, while missing seven of her eight attempts from 3-point range.

-- Ionescu has suited up against Western Conference teams seven times this season.
-In those contests, she is averaging 20.6 points per outing.
+- Stewart has suited up against Eastern Conference teams 12 times this season.
+In those contests, she is averaging 19.7 points per outing.

-- In nine home contests, the New York Liberty guard is averaging 20.8 points per game.
+- In 10 home contests, the New York Liberty forward is averaging 18.8 points per game.

-- Over her last 10 outings, Ionescu has averaged 20.8 points, 4.8 rebounds, and 7.7 assists per contest, exceeding the points total for this matchup seven times during that stretch.
+- Over her last five outings, Stewart has averaged 23.4 points, 6.4 rebounds, and 5.2 assists per contest, exceeding the points total for this matchup three times during that stretch.

 Liberty vs. Lynx Final Picks